jayson-vanmarter/Coherent-Multi-Channel-WiFi-Ranging/README.md

 # Coherent-Multi-Channel-WiFi-Ranging

 This repository contains the data and code related to "Coherent Multi-Channel WiFi Ranging for Next Generation Positioning."
+This work demonstrates the potential of multi-channel WiFi ranging using timestamp and CFR measurements supporting Next Generation Positioning.
+Utilizing our proposed methods, we demonstrate centimeter-level ranging accuracy in line-of-sight (LOS) conditions for stitched bandwidths of at least 320 MHz.

 Paper Citation:
 > J. P. Van Marter, M. Ben-Shachar, Y. Alpert, A. G. Dabak, N. Al-Dhahir, and M.Torlak, "Coherent Multi-Channel WiFi Ranging for Next Generation Positioning," May 2023.